A guide to online banking

 Setting up strong passwords and using different passwords for different accounts and devices is the simplest and most effective thing you can do to stay safe when you’re online.

 Weak passwords are made up of common words, numbers or keyboard patterns.
-Some examples of weak passwords that are used a lot include:
+Some common examples of weak passwords include:

 These passwords are very easy to guess, so if someone is trying to gain access to one of your online accounts, they'll probably try one or all of these.